samuelrieder/jaswig.github.io/_posts/2017-11-21-Conditions-in-life-that-increase-happiness.markdown

 ## 3 Lack of control

 You know it already at this stage but, things that we don’t control stress us out.
-People that have a sense of control perform better, are happier and more at ease.
+People that have a sense of control over their environment perform better, are happier and more at ease.
 Changing a company's environment to increase the sense of control among workers is a really effective way to increase their sense of engagement, energy and happiness.
-Let them choose where to sit, let them choose what furniture they want, let them choose when to work (if possible).
+Let people choose where they sit, let them choose what furniture they want, let them choose when they want to work (if possible).
 Give them a sense of belonging and control.

 ## 2 Shame